rodrigozerbini/web-crawler/README.md

 6. While a search is in progress, its partially found results should be returned by the GET operation.

-7. The project must follow the provided base structure.
-The Dockerfile and pom.xml files cannot be modified.
-Any other provided file can be modified.

-8. From the project's root directory, the following two commands, executed in sequence, should compile and start the application:
+7. From the project's root directory, the following two commands, executed in sequence, should compile and start the application:

 docker build . -t guerrero-webcrawler docker run -e BASE_URL=https://www.example.com/ -p 4567:4567 --rm guerrero-webcrawler

+Change the BASE_URL variable to use the web crawler on another website.